Zipperface: Reception

-Zipperface was heavily criticized by TV Guide, which condemned it as a cross between "female exploitation and feminist-bashing" that was "low-grade in all departments, not just gender politics".
+Zipperface was panned by critics.
+The film was heavily criticized by TV Guide, which condemned it as a cross between "female exploitation and feminist-bashing" that was "low-grade in all departments, not just gender politics".
 The film was similarly derided by Todd Martin of Horror News, who wrote, "Not only is it unoriginal and poorly-written, it also has some of the worst acting I have seen in a very long time and is just a mighty bad movie in general in every conceivable way."
 Horror Society also reviewed the film, writing that "Overall, Zipperface is bad but I had fun with it.
 I can’t recommend it to everyone but if you like the shittier side of cinema then you may enjoy this oddball film."